Enough of this smoke. I’m outta here – part 2

 To that end, the program has seen the installation of more than 50 original works of art in every ward of the city.
 Additionally, the city has painted hundreds of utility boxes to give each one and its immediate neighborhood a unique quality.

 The public art proposal for any project is reviewed by a selection panel with seven voting members – three from the community, three arts professionals, and one city employee.
 A new panel is formed for each project.
 So, as you can imagine, there’s lots of art to see.
 Fortunately for me, much of it is concentrated in the town centre and East Village areas and within easy walking distance of the NMC.
 (I should note that some of the artwork I saw predates the official Public Art Policy.)
-I hope you’re ready to walk with me and we’ll begin in the next entry.
+I hope you’re ready to accompany me and we’ll begin walking in the next entry.

 This entry was posted in Western U.S. and Canada August and September 2017.
 Bookmark the permalink.